agile-ts/documentation/docs/main/StyleGuide.md

 ## 📝 index.ts

-Here we export our `core` Entities so that each Entity can be reached without any detours.
+Here we export our `core` Entities so that each entity can be reached without any detours.
 In our UI-Layer we than simply import our `core` and can mutate Entities like the Todo-Entity (`core.todo.addTodo(/* */)`) without further thinking.
 ```ts title="index.ts"